-Eleftheria Palious general research interests lies within the fields of history and prehistory of human urban settlement in Greece and Italy.
-She is specialized also in the use of Geographic Information Systems and 3D modelling in Archaeology and actively has been involved in developing innovative methods of computer-based spatial analysis.
-Her research on visibility and movement in historic and prehistoric built spaces aims to understand how people in the past thought and conceptualised various aspects of their environment, and eventually to examine social aspects of past spaces.
-She has been engaged with projects in the fields of the Aegean Bronze Age, Roman and Byzantine archaeology.
-Actually she hold the Marie-Curie-Fellowship.
-For more information, see her blog.
+Eleftheria Palious general research interests lie within the fields of Mediterranean Archaeology, in particular Aegean prehistory, historical and prehistoric urban settlement and landscape archaeology.
+She is specialized in the use of spatial technologies, computational social science methods, Geographic Information Systems, 3D modelling and has actively been involved in developing innovative methods of computer-based spatial analyses.
+Much of Eleftheria Palious research focused on understanding how people in the past thought and conceptualised various aspects of their environment and on examining social aspects of past built spaces and cultural landscapes.
+To date, she has been engaged with projects in the fields of Aegean Bronze Age, Roman and Byzantine archaeology using a variety of computational methods.

 - TalkPart of: Spatial analysis in built spaces: an interdisciplinary and international workshopSpeaker